mariuszNowicki/java-sdk/README.md

 # IsaaCloud SDK for Java

-The IsaaCloud Java SDK can be used to access the IsaaCloud API through java.
+The IsaaCloud Java SDK can be used to access the IsaaCloud API through Java.
 The user can make any number of request calls to the API.

 ## Requirements

-The library works on **Java version of 1.7** and **sbt 0.13.0.**
+The library works on **Java version 1.7** and **sbt 0.13.0.**

 ## Basics

-This SDK can be used to connect to Isaacloud v1 REST API on api.com.isaacloud.com.
+This SDK can be used to connect to the Isaacloud v1 REST API on api.com.isaacloud.com.
 The "com.isaacloud" package contains special class Isaacloud, which contains some nice methods for use in communicating with the api.

-You can also access scaladocs [here](http://isaacloud.github.io/scala-sdk)
+You can also access javadocs [here](http://isaacloud.github.io/java-sdk)

-## How to build
+## How to build it

-1. Clone repository:
+1. Clone the repository:

     ```
     git clone https://github.com/com.isaacloud/java-sdk.git
     ```

-2. Enter directory:
+2. Enter the directory:

     ```
     cd java-sdk
     ```

-3. Run installation of dependencies:
+3. Run the installation of dependencies:

     ```
     sbt compile